 Regular reminders will be provided to students on proper hygiene.
 Students will be asked to wash their hands before and after eating, and when returning from outside, and before and after using the washroom.
-Students from Grades 4-8 will be required to wear masks.
-Students wearing a mask will be taught the proper use of a mask, but are encouraged to adapt to their masks prior to the start of school.
+All students (Nursery-Grade 8) will be required to wear masks.
+Students will be taught the proper use of a mask, but are encouraged to adapt to their masks prior to the start of school.
 Student belongings should be taken home each day to be cleaned as needed.